yoaquim/.vim/README.md

 * [YouCompleteMe][28]

 ####Note on YouCompleteMe####
-YouCompleteMe is a very powerful code-completion engine and setting it up takes some extra time and steps.
+YouCompleteMe is a very powerful code-completion engine and setting it up *may* take some extra time and steps.

-You'll probably wanna [check out their site][28].
+It could just be that it works out-of-the-box with what I compiled and pushed here, but if it feels weird, stops working or breaks, [head to their site][28].

 ###Color Schemes###